Strongleong/logcie/README.md

 ### Default sink

-By default logcie automatically creates default sink, so you can start logging without unnececary configurations.
+Logcie automatically creates a default stdout sink so you can start logging immediately.
+However, when you add your first custom sink using logcie_add_sink(), the default sink is automatically removed.
+This design choice ensures you have full control over sink configuration once you start customizing.

 This is how default sinks looks like: